thanos-io/thanos/docs/components/tools.md

                                 Path to YAML file that contains
                                 []metadata.DeletionRequest that will be applied
                                 to blocks
+      --rewrite.to-relabel-config=<content>
+                                Alternative to 'rewrite.to-relabel-config-file'
+                                flag (mutually exclusive).
+Content of YAML file that contains relabel configs that will be applied to blocks
+      --rewrite.to-relabel-config-file=<file-path>
+                                Path to YAML file that contains relabel configs that will be applied to blocks
       --tmp.dir="/tmp/thanos-rewrite"
                                 Working directory for temporary files
       --tracing.config=<content>